-You are entitled to receive information about the Custom Lens Replacement (CLR) procedure you intend to undergo with Dr. Jason Brinton at Brinton Vision, whether it be for myopia, (nearsightedness), hyperopia (farsightedness), astigmatism, and/or presbyopia (the need for near-vision glasses due to age-related loss of flexibility in the eye's natural lens, impairing its ability to change shape and focus clearly from far to near objects).
-It is required to age-related loss of flexibility in the eye's natural lens, impairing its ability to change shape and focus clearly from far to near objects).
+You are entitled to receive information about the Custom Lens Replacement (CLR) procedure you intend to undergo with Dr. Jason Brinton at Brinton Vision, whether it be for myopia (nearsightedness), hyperopia (farsightedness), astigmatism, and/or presbyopia (the need for near-vision glasses due to age-related loss of flexibility in the eye's natural lens, impairing its ability to change shape and focus clearly from far to near objects).
 It is important that you understand the risks of the treatment and lens options and carefully weigh the alternatives prior to having CLR surgery.